ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

 In order to further optimize CogMApp, a number of enhancements can be implemented:

-1. **Analyzing More Complex Sentences:** Extend the tool's capabilities to handle more complex sentences that may exhibit multi-layered causal relationships.
-This would involve deeper parsing and analysis of nested causal structures.
+1. **Analyzing More Complex Sentences:** Enhance the tool to handle complex sentences with multi-layered causal relationships and intricate text structures through deeper parsing and analysis of nested causal patterns.

 2. **Handling Short and Long-Distance Causal Relationships:** Improve the tool to effectively analyze and represent both short and long-distance causal relationships within texts.
 This includes understanding the context in which causes and effects are mentioned.